Brazil’s Bolsonaro is released from hospital after two days

-SAO PAULO (AP) — Brazil’s President Jair Bolsonaro was discharged from a hospital on Wednesday morning in Sao Paulo, and addressed the press outside the facility.
+SAO PAULO (AP) — Brazil’s President Jair Bolsonaro was discharged from a hospital on Wednesday morning in Sao Paulo, and addressed the press.

 He had been hospitalized for two days after an intestinal obstruction, which forced him to cut short his vacation.
 On Tuesday, the medical team accompanying him had ruled out the need for surgery.